ebeninca/fip16/README.md

 ## Future Features:

-- Ajust prize money for all competitions
+- Adjust MLS dates

-- FIFA WC Playoffs
+- Adjust prize money for all competitions

-- Enable WC in 2022 with Playoffs and correct slots distribution between continents
+- Revisit FIFA WC Qualifiers to avoid any kind of TBD and do a better slot definition

 If there's free space at the end, fine tuning AFC setup group stage for JAPAN/AUSTR/KOREA